andrew-fenton/andrew-fenton/README.md

 - I’m always on the lookout for projects that have a **real impact on people**—whether that’s streamlining processes, solving frustrating problems, or building something meaningful from scratch.

 ## 🔗 Let’s connect:
-I’m always up for discussing ideas, collaborating on projects, or sharing tips and tricks.
 Feel free to drop me a message!
 - [LinkedIn](https://linkedin.com/in/andrewfenton898)
 - [Twitter](https://twitter.com/1xandrew)